rlabinot/Teaching-HEIGVD-AMT-2018-Project/webuiUserAcceptanceTests/TESTING_FUNCTIONAL.md

 ##Implementation

-Before implementing the tests, we need to modelize our webapp and our diffrent pages.
+Before implementing the tests, we need to modelize our webapp and our different pages.
 Every pages must have an Java class like this example below :

 ![1542137357652](img/classPages.png)